Omnimodal topological polarization of bilayer networks: analysis in the Maxwell limit and experiments on a 3D-printed prototype: Results and Discussion

-The resulting supercell band diagram is shown in Fig.~\ref{fig:beam_bdms}A. We seek the edge modes among the low-frequency modes that fall below the bulk band, and towards the edge of the Brillouin zone, in analogy with the scenario described in Ref.~\cite{charara2021topological} -- the relevant portion of the branches are plotted in black.
-The mode shapes of the lowest four modes at $\wavenumber_1 = \pi$ are shown so that the in-plane deformation is shown with color intensity proportional to displacement along $\hat{y}$ (the Cartesian direction normal to the open boundaries of the supercell and lattice) and the out-of-plane deformation with color proportional to displacement along $\hat{z}$.
+We model the of the structural lattice as 3D Timoshenko beams~\cite{goodier1970theory, karadeniz2013finite} subject to clamped boundary conditions which preserve the relative angles between beams meeting at a joint and invoke bending of the beams (see Materials and Methods).
+More generally, Timoshenko beams are capable of undergoing axial, flexural, shear, and torsional deformations.
+Note that the choice of the Timoshenko model is inspired by a criterion of generality, and we obtain nearly identical results using the Euler-Bernoulli model, which omits shear (an effect that becomes more relevant for short and stubby beams).
+We discretize each bond via the finite element method (FEM) framework (see Materials and Methods), into multiple beam elements, whose nodes each feature three positional degrees of freedom and three cross sectional rotations (see SI Appendix).
+We then construct a supercell by aggregating 10 cells in the $\latticevector_2$ direction, and applying free boundary conditions at the ends and Bloch-periodic boundary conditions with respect to wavenumber $\wavenumber_1$ in the $\latticevector_1$ direction (see Materials and Methods) to calculate the bilayer's band diagram.
+The resulting supercell band diagram is shown in Fig.~\ref{fig:beam_bdms}A. We seek the edge modes among the low-frequency modes that fall below the bulk band near the edge of the Brillouin zone, in analogy with the scenario described in Ref.~\cite{charara2021topological} (the relevant portion of the branches are plotted in black).
+The mode shapes of the lowest four modes at $\wavenumber_1 = \pi$ are shown where the in-plane deformation is shown with color intensity proportional to displacement along $\hat{y}$ (the Cartesian direction normal to the open boundaries of the supercell and lattice) and the out-of-plane deformation is shown with color proportional to displacement along $\hat{z}$.

-Both in-plane and out-of-plane deformation exhibit strong localization at the top end of the supercell, with a comparable decay rate.
-This means that the nodal displacements $\tilde{\Displacements}_{n_2}$ of cell $n_2$ in the supercell increase exponentially towards the top, $n_2 = 10$.
-The strength of localization is effectively highlighted by the dimensionless mode density,